 The most obvious form of research achievement and creative activity is the acceptance of materials for publication or performance.
-At the time of recording this information, it is a good practice to prepare as full a bibliographic citation as possible including the number of manuscript or printed pages and whether peer-reviewed or invitational as this information will be called for in the preparation of the advancement file.
-In the case of jointly authored publications, it is useful practice to note the specific areas and measures of responsibility at the time of initially recording the citation.
+At the time of recording this information, it is a good practice to prepare as full a bibliographic citation as possible including the number of manuscript or printed pages, whether peer-reviewed or invitational as this information will be called for in the preparation of the advancement file.
+In the case of jointly authored publications, it is useful practice to note the specific areas and measures of responsibility at the time of initially recording the citation and the title and location of co-authors.
 Such information must be included in the file and will be most helpful to colleagues in assessing the file and to the departmental Chair in writing the departmental letter.